 Grants and Projects

-CSF has raised $3.0 million and funded over 270 grants and projects, ranging from Kindergarten Bookpacks to anti-bullying programs to sustainable middle school gardens to robotics programs to over 45 SMART Boards across the District (see Grants Summary).
-In the 2009-10 academic year, the District asked whether CSF could underwrite the purchase and installation of SMART Boards in all third-grade classrooms; CSF completed fundraising in just eight weeks.
+CSF has raised $3.8 million and funded over 300 grants and projects, ranging from Kindergarten bookpacks to anti-bullying programs to sustainable middle school gardens to robotics programs to over 45 SMART Boards across the District.

 CSF continues to evolve.
 As the challenges of school budgets and property taxes increase, CSF’s mission to support programs that can’t be funded within the school budget becomes more vital.
 As with the third grade SMART Board project, CSF and the school District collaborate closely to identify significant strategic priorities for the schools that are at risk or not funded.
 CSF recognizes that over 75% of the District budget is allocated to critical ‘fixed’ costs such as salaries, transportation, supplies and maintenance, much of which increases annually (some as a result of State mandates).
 Discretionary spending is squeezed.
 Little remains to support innovation or possibly even programs that are important but are not core academically.

 Why contribute to CSF?
 Especially in a high-tax district?
 Whether a parent of a student or a resident without children in the District schools, ensuring the continuing leading-edge excellence of our schools is critical for our kids’ education as well as for property values in our community.

 CSF and HGSF – Why You Should Consider Contributing To Both!